Jessrabago/Machine-Learning/README.md

-# Machine-Learning
+# Machine-Learning :computer:
-Projects where you can analyze machine learning on data sets
+*Projects that analyze dataset through machine learning.*
+##
+The datasets analyzed to obtain a predictive analysis are the following:
+- Bank approval.
+- Image clasification.
+- Wisconsin Breast Cancer.